Hyundai Kona Hybrid SUV review

 Interior & comfort

 The Kona Hybrid might be closely based on the standard car but there are some changes inside.
 White trim now surrounds the gear selector and air vents but more significantly, Hyundai has updated the infotainment system.
 The brand's latest setup has a 10.25-inch touchscreen, serving up a wider aspect ratio that can show more information at once.
 A split-screen mode can simultaneously show your directions and media, for example, and the graphics and user interface are clear and logical.
+For the facelifted car, every version now gets a digital instrument cluster as well.

 Practicality & boot space